GraphWalker/graphwalker-project/README.md

 GraphWalker generates test sequences from the graph.
 The test sequences are then used to run the actual tests.

+For a working implementation of GW3, please see: https://github.com/GraphWalker/graphwalker-cli

 ### Design goal
 Graphwalker-core provides only the basic functionality for: